Meaning of Numbers: The Number 82

-The possible meaning of the number 82 is derived from its use in the Psalms and the occurrence of certain words in Scripture.
+The possible meaning of the number 82 in the Bible is derived from its use in the Psalms and the occurrence of certain words in Scripture.

 The book of Psalms, in the original Hebrew manuscripts of the Old Testament, is divided into five sections.
 Psalm 82 is in the third section that contains chapters 73 to 89.
 The general theme of this third section is on the destruction of Jerusalem and the Temple.